List of Castle characters: Lanie Parish

-Dr. Lanie Parish (Tamala Jones) is a medical examiner who has a friendly outlook.
+Dr. Lanie Parish (portrayed by Tamala Jones) is a medical examiner who has a friendly outlook.
 As a friend of Beckett's, she is one of the few people Beckett can talk to easily and without reservations.
 She is also one of the few people who notices the personal connection between Beckett and Castle and occasionally urges her to act on it.
 Unlike Beckett, she is far more comfortable with having a social life outside of her job; her personal life comes to the forefront when it becomes known that she and Esposito have begun a relationship they keep quiet from the rest of the team.
 They make attempts to maintain a low profile, unaware that the rest of the team already knows and approves of their relationship.
 They have recently taken a break in their relationship after an awkward incident during a double date with Ryan and Jenny, where Jenny, oblivious to the fact that the other couple was not in that stage of their relationship, asked when the two were going to get married like she and Ryan were about to in the very near future.

 Roy Montgomery

-Captain Roy Montgomery (Ruben Santiago-Hudson) (seasons 1–3) was Beckett's boss who appreciates Beckett's determination and diligence but maintains a close watch to make sure the investigation goes smoothly.
+Captain Roy Montgomery (portrayed by Ruben Santiago-Hudson) (seasons 1–3) is a police captain who was Beckett's boss who appreciates Beckett's determination and diligence but maintains a close watch to make sure the investigation goes smoothly.
 He is amused by how much Castle annoys Beckett but also appreciates how effective the two are when they work together.
 He has also demonstrated a strong attachment and respect for Beckett, commenting to Castle that he has never known anyone who can comfort the victims of violent crimes better than Beckett and arguing with the governor to accept a deal that would have allowed a known drug trafficker to walk free when he offered information that would have allowed them to capture the man who murdered Beckett's mother (although the deal was revealed to be fake when it turned out that the drug trafficker was the killer).
 He has also commented that Castle is surprisingly good at police work, once speculating that Castle may have some police in his family history on his unknown father's side of the family.